 - The types of damages you sustained and the value of your losses

 In addition to the evidence your attorney collects to prove causation and fault, they will also gather evidence to document your accident-related damages.
-These can vary greatly from case to case, but often include:
+If you are ready to learn more about how you can seek a financial recovery in your Birmingham brake failure case today, contact the Morris Bart law firm now.

 - Current and future lost wages and diminished earning capacity